 The Periodical Press Gallery is unique in that the administrative duty of credentialing its correspondents rotates between the House and Senate offices.
 This responsibility rotates every four years.
 The House Periodical Press Gallery is currently in charge of administering credentials and the process is governed by a standard set of rules and regulations.
 Journalists must meet all criteria of the rules and operate within the regulations in order to obtain admission into the Gallery.
 The Periodical Press Gallery issues credentials to reports covering the daily sessions of Congress.

-Detailed information on how to obtain media credentials to Congress can be found at http://www.senate.gov/galleries/ (Senate) and http://www.house.gov/house/mediagallery.shtml (House of Representatives).
+Detailed information on how to obtain media credentials to Congress can be found on the Senate and House of Representatives websites.

 NEW YORK POLICE DEPARTMENT

 The New York Police Department (NYPD) issues press passes to journalists who frequently need to cross police lines as part of their professional duties.
-Detailed information and instructions on how to apply for an NYPD press pass can be found on their website at .
+Detailed information and instructions on how to apply for an NYPD press pass can be found on their website.

 THE UNITED NATIONS

 United Nations credentials are needed for access to the United Nations headquarters in New York.
-Detailed information on how to apply for UN media credentials can be found at http://www.un.org/en/media/accreditation/.
+Detailed information on how to apply for UN media credentials can be found on their website.

 -Foreign Press Center Media Credential Application Guidelines (Washington, DC)